-Profits at mining companies fell 13.3 percent in the first quarter and manufacturing declined 9.8 percent, according to today’s report.
-Profits at financial and insurance services soared 74 percent, and accommodation and food services advanced 5.3 percent, the report showed.
+Earnings at mining companies fell 13.3 percent in the first quarter and manufacturing declined 9.8 percent, according to today’s report.
+Income at financial and insurance services soared 74 percent, and accommodation and food services advanced 5.3 percent, the report showed.

-Transfield Services Ltd., an Australian engineering and maintenance company, in April cut its full-year profit forecast as much as 22 percent.
+Transfield Services Ltd. (TSE), an Australian engineering and maintenance company, in April cut its full-year profit forecast as much as 22 percent.

 After tax earnings before amortization costs will be A$105 million ($101 million) in the 12 months ending June as floods and storms hit its mining unit and the company provides for losses on a construction contract, Sydney-based Transfield said April 3.
 The forecast is as much as 22 percent less than a Feb.
 22 prediction for profit of A$130 million to A$135 million.